ULJ-Yale/qunex/README.md

 Detailed change log
 -------------------

+* 0.62.4 [niutilities] Extended Qu|Nex functionality so it supports multiple B0 FieldMap images and Philips field maps.
+Added the use_sequence_info parameter that specifies which information is extracted from JSON sidecars during dcm2niix conversion.
+* 0.62.3 [connector] Robust parsing of the hcp_filename parameter in RunTurnkey.
 * 0.62.2 [connector, niutilities] Consistent naming of all DWI related commands, documentation polish to for consistencty purposes across the whole suite.
 * 0.62.1 [connector, library, niutilities, nitools] RunQC now works both on bold numbers and names, RunQC no longer crashes if there are more than 10 bolds.
 Cleaned up code that used deprecated CUDA versions. g_ExtractGLMVolumes saveoption values no longer include spaces.
 Fixed a bug with the bash parameter for specifying bash commands when scheduling.
 * 0.62.0 [connector, library, niutilities, nitools] Documentation rework.
 Outgoing command calls no longer print the command if an error ocured earlier. hcp_bold_unwarpdir support for HCPYA.